stasenkots/TestApp/README.md

 # TestApp

-This is one of my test app to show potencial employer my coding skill
+This is my test app to showcase my coding skills to potential employers.

-Project was written using Jetpack Compose for UI, Dagger for Dependency Injection, Multimodule architerture, Retrofit for Networking, Proto DataStore, Kotlin DSL for scripts.
-CI/CD was created with Github Action
+The project was written using Jetpack Compose for UI, Dagger for Dependency Injection, Multimodule architecture, Retrofit for Networking, Proto DataStore, Kotlin DSL for scripts.
+CI/CD was set up with Github Actions.

 Full description of TestApp requirements you can read in __REQUIREMENTS.MD__